What to Eat Before Swim Practice to Fuel Your Performance

 Carbohydrate-Rich, Pre-Workout Snacks

-Similar to gas in a car, carbohydrates provide the body with the fuel needed to perform at its best.
+Similar to gas in a car, carbohydrates provide athletes with the energy needed to perform at their best.
 Just like you would not drive a car with an empty gas tank, it is important to put fuel into your body before a morning swim.

-Easy carbohydrate-rich snacks you can enjoy prior to a morning swim practice include:
+Easy carbohydrate-rich snacks you can enjoy prior to a morning practice include:

 With your pre-workout snack, it is important to hydrate as well.
-Aim to drink at least 8 oz of water or a sports drink as you head to the pool for practice.
+Swimmers should aim to drink at least 8 oz of water or a sports drink as they head to the pool for practice.

 What to Eat Before Afternoon Swim Practice